 The Outreach Program for Soccer (TOPSoccer) is a community-based program to give children and young adults with physical and/or intellectual disabilities the chance to step on the field.
-The program has been running through LIJSL for almost 40 years.
+The program has been running through LIJSL for over 40 years.

 Much like the mainstream LIJSL season, players participate in the spring and fall.
 There are several tournaments hosted by LIJSL member clubs and the year culminates with the TOPSoccer BBQ at the Peter C. Collins Soccer Park in Plainview, where every player receives an award for their participation in the program.